Moisturizers: Options for softer skin

 - Normal skin.
 Normal skin is neither too dry nor too oily.
 To maintain this natural moisture balance, use a water-based moisturizer that has a light, nongreasy feel.
 These moisturizers often contain lightweight oils or silicone-derived ingredients, such as cyclomethicone.

 - Sensitive skin.
-Sensitive skin is susceptible to skin irritations, redness, itching or rashes.
-Look for a moisturizer that contains soothing ingredients, such as chamomile or aloe, and doesn't contain potential allergens, such as fragrances or dyes.
-Also, avoid products containing acids, which can irritate sensitive skin.
+Sensitive skin is susceptible to irritation, redness, itching or rashes.
+Look for a moisturizer that contains soothing ingredients, such as chamomile or aloe.
+Choose mild products labeled as hypoallergenic, fragrance-free and for sensitive skin.
+Note that products labeled unscented may still irritate your skin, as they may contain masking fragrances.
+Also avoid products containing acids, which can irritate sensitive skin.

 Oct.
 13, 2016